mattyun/tradeTracker-ThalesBook-/README.md

 Purpose is to record and verify user's trade analyses.

-The user selects a trade, and based on a perceived future catalyst, makes a prediction on a selected timeline.
+The user selects a trade and, based on a perceived future catalyst, makes a prediction on a selected timeline.
 The application will track the trade and return result information when the selected timeline is reached.